rraallvv/ImageConvert/README.md

 imageconvert 0.5 image.psd image.png
 ```

 You just need to give it a rescaling factor, an input filename and an output one.
-It figures out the rest.
+OSX's ImageIO figures out the rest.

 Why?
 =